Chocolate Orange Cheesecake

 Combine crushed Oreos with melted butter and press the mixture into the bottom of a greased springform pan.
 Pre-bake the crust (also known as blind baking it) to set it before pouring the batter on top of it.

-I love making these orange cheesecakes as mini cheesecakes using 4.4″ diameter spingform pans.
+I love making these orange cheesecakes as mini cheesecakes using small spingform pans [paid link].
 This recipe yields four mini cheesecakes.
 In the image below, you can see where I made this recipe around Halloween as mini cheesecakes and topped them with a chocolate ganache.

 Another fun variation is to top the orange cheesecake with candied clementines.
 It makes the cheesecake look so orange and festive.